 The retina is a layer of cells at the back of the eye, that detects light and helps to form visual images.
 Occasionally, the retina can break or tear, which exposes the space underneath the retina.
 Therefore, if not treated early, retinal tears can lead to a more serious condition called retinal detachment, which often leads to partial or complete loss of vision.

 Retinal tears are painless.
-Some symptoms include seeing an increased number of floaters and flashes, and decreased vision.
+Some possible symptoms include seeing an increased number of floaters and flashes, and decreased vision.

 Retinal tears can progress to a more serious stage when retinal detachments occur.
 Early detection of retinal tears is essential to prevent the problem from worsening.

-If you have high degree myopia (short-sightedness), you could have a higher risk of retinal detachment due to thinning of the retina predisposing to the development of holes or tears.
+If you have a high degree of myopia (short-sightedness), you could have a higher risk of retinal detachment.
+This is because high myopia causes abnormal thinning of the retina, which may be more fragile and predisposed to developing retinal holes or tears.

 Subscribe to our mailing list to get the updates to your email inbox...